Bridges of L\'{e}vy processes conditioned to stay positive: An extension of the Denisov decomposition of the Brownian trajectory

 \section{An extension of the Denisov decomposition of the Brownian trajectory}

-We now turn to the extension of the Denisov decomposition of the Brownian trajectory of Theorem \ref{DenisovTheorem}. \begin{proof}[Proof of Theorem \ref{DenisovTheorem}] We will use Lemma 4 in \cite{MR2663630}, which states that if $x_n\to 0$ and $t_n\to t>0$ then the law of $\paren{X_s,s\leq t_n}$ conditionally on $\underline X_{t_n}>0$ under $\p_{x_n}$ converges as $n\to\infty$ in the sense of finite-dimensional distributions to $\p^{me,t}$ when $0$ is regular for $(0,\infty)$.
-(This was only stated in \cite{MR2663630} for fixed $t$ and follows from Corollary 2 in \cite{MR2164035}.
-However, the arguments, which are actually found in \cite{MR2375597}, also apply in our setting.)
+We now turn to the extension of the Denisov decomposition of the Brownian trajectory of Theorem \ref{DenisovTheorem}. \begin{pf*}{Proof of Theorem \ref{DenisovTheorem}} We will use Lemma 4 in Chaumont and Doney \cite{MR2663630}, which states that if $x_n\to 0$ and $t_n\to t>0$ then the law of $ ( X_s,s\leq t_n )$ conditionally on $\underline X_{t_n}>0$ under $\p_{x_n}$ converges as $n\to\infty$ in the sense of finite-dimensional distributions to $\p^{\mathrm{me},t}$ when $0$ is regular for $(0,\infty)$.
+(This was only stated in Chaumont and Doney \cite{MR2663630} for fixed $t$ and follows from Corollary 2 in Chaumont and Doney \cite {MR2164035}.
+However, the arguments, which are actually found in Chaumont and Doney \cite {MR2375597}, also apply in our setting.)